-Feel the gentle breeze of Southern hospitality on a tour that takes you back to the glory of the Old South!
+Feel the gentle breeze from the Mississippi River on a tour that takes you back in time!

 Your guided tour will reveal the fascinating stories of the home and its history.
-Perhaps the most photographed plantation ever, Oak Alley has been the setting for such motion pictures as Interview with a Vampire, Primary Colors, and the wedding of Bo and Hope from the daytime soap opera, Days of our Lives.
+Perhaps the most photographed plantation over the years, Oak Alley has been the setting for such motion pictures as Interview with a Vampire, Primary Colors, and the wedding of Bo and Hope from the daytime soap opera, Days of our Lives.

-On your journey to this historic plantation, you'll also have the opportunity to enjoy a panoramic view of Lake Pontchartrain as you cross the Bonnet Carre Spillway (the flood outlet of the Mississippi River).”
+On your journey to this historic setting, you'll also have the opportunity to enjoy a panoramic view of Lake Pontchartrain as you cross the Bonnet Carre Spillway (the flood outlet of the Mississippi River).

-Travel past Whitney, Evergreen, Felicity & St. Joseph Plantations, ghosts of the past that front the Mississippi River, where the fruits from these fertile lands travelled to ports of trade.
+Travel past Whitney, Evergreen, Felicity & St. Joseph Plantations, ghosts of the past that front the Mississippi River, where rich crops of sugar cane, cotton, and indigo from these fertile lands once traveled to far ports of trade.

-You can purchase a snack, salad or sandwich in the Plantation Café to enjoy at the picnic tables or aboard the coach (Cost is not included in tour price).
+You can purchase a snack, salad, or sandwich in the Plantation Café to enjoy at the picnic tables or aboard the coach.

 Walking the grounds is an integral part of this experience.

 No video is allowed inside the plantation home.

 Your coach will transport you to Oak Alley and other guests to Whitney.

 Includes motorcoach transportation and guided tour of plantation home.